acampagnolo/xslt_LigatusXML_to_CIDOC-CRM-RDF/README.md

 SVG | folder containing the SVG generated via the XSLT codes contained in the ../XSLTransformations rep.

-The Oxygen project file is: HABdescriptions.xpr
+The Oxygen project file is: HABdescriptions.xpr (inserted here for reference)